-4 dead in Vienna shooting; attacker sympathized with IS
+5 dead in Vienna shooting; Attacker sympathized with IS

-VIENNA (AP) — Austria’s top security official said that four people have died — including one assailant — and fifteen people were wounded in a shooting in the heart of Vienna late Monday.
+VIENNA (AP) — Austria’s top security official says that five people have died — including an assailant — and 15 people were wounded in a shooting in the heart of Vienna hours before a coronavirus lockdown was to start.

-Interior Minister Karl Nehammer told reporters Tuesday that two men and a woman have died from their injuries.
+Interior Minister Karl Nehammer told reporters Tuesday that two men and two woman have died from their injuries in the attack late Monday.
 A suspected attacker, who was carrying an assault rifle and a fake suicide vest, was also shot and killed by police.

-Nehammer said that initial investigations indicate that the suspect who was killed had sympathized with the Islamic State group.
+Nehammer said that initial investigations indicate the suspect who was killed had sympathized with the Islamic State group.
+Police searched his apartment was searched and other premises as well, Austrian news agency APA reported.

 “We experienced an attack last night by at least one Islamist terrorist,” Nehammer told reporters.
 He declined to elaborate, citing the ongoing investigation.

 Authorities were still trying to determine whether further attackers may be on the run, he said.
-People in Vienna have been urged to stay at home if possible Tuesday.
+People in Vienna were urged to stay at home if possible on Tuesday and children did not have to go to school.

-Among the fifteen people injured in the attack was a police officer, said Nehammer.
+Among those injured in the attack was a police officer, said Nehammer.
+The 28-year-old officer was in the hospital but no longer in a life-threatening condition.

 The shooting began shortly after 8 p.m.
-(1900 GMT) Monday near Vienna’s main synagogue as many people were enjoying a last night of open restaurants and bars before the start of a coronavirus lockdown.
+(1900 GMT) Monday near Vienna’s main synagogue as many people were enjoying a last night of open restaurants and bars before the start of a month-long coronavirus lockdown.

 “We are victims of a despicable terror attack in the federal capital that is still ongoing,” Austrian Chancellor Sebastian Kurz said.

+“They were shooting at least 100 rounds just outside our building,” Hofmeister said.

+“All these bars have tables outside.
+This evening is the last evening before the lockdown,” he added.

-The attack drew swift condemnation and assurances of support from leaders around Europe, including from French President Emmanuel Macron, whose country also experienced three Islamist attacks in recent weeks.
+The attack drew swift condemnation and assurances of support from leaders around Europe, including from French President Emmanuel Macron, whose country has experienced three Islamist attacks in recent weeks.

 U.S. President Donald Trump tweeted Monday night as he prepared for his final rally ahead of Election Day: “Our prayers are with the people of Vienna after yet another vile act of terrorism in Europe.”